6 Facet Syndrome Exercises for Neck Pain Relief

 Stretching should feel gentle and relieving, never painful.
 While it’s tempting to push through discomfort to get a “deeper” stretch, this approach can backfire with cervical facet syndrome.
 Forcing a stretch can cause your muscles to tense up in a protective response, leading to more inflammation and pain.
 It’s crucial to listen to your body.
 If any stretch or exercise causes sharp pain or makes your symptoms worse, you should stop doing it right away.
 A stretch should only be taken to the point of mild tension, not pain.
 This gentle approach ensures that you’re helping your muscles relax rather than causing further irritation to your neck.

-When to See a Doctor for Your Neck Pain
+When Should You See a Doctor for Neck Pain?

 While gentle exercises can be a great way to manage symptoms at home, they aren’t a substitute for professional medical advice.
 Listening to your body is key.
 If you’re unsure whether your pain is normal soreness or a sign of something more serious, it’s always best to consult a specialist.
 A clear diagnosis is the first step toward finding effective, long-term relief.
 At Kentuckiana Pain Specialists, we focus on identifying the precise source of your discomfort so we can create a treatment plan that works for you.